Azure/AppService/_posts/2021-04-13-upgrade-notification-for-ase.md

 ### Is it in preview now?

 Yes, it's currently in preview.
-There is no GA date planned yet.
+We are collecting feedback and usage telemetry.
+We will announce a date for General Availability as one becomes available.

 ### Can we get notifications earlier, like one day before?

-No. At this point from 60 minutes to 90 minutes is the earliest timing of notifications.
+At this time,  60 minutes to 90 minutes is the earliest notification lead-time.

 ### Is it only available for ASEs?

 Yes, currently it is only available for ASEs.
-We are actively working on enabling it for other App Service SKUs.
+We are actively working on enabling it for the multi-tenant version of App Service.

 ### Can I invoke my Azure Function when a notification comes?